-If the parent/guardian disagrees with the proposed Assessment Plan, the local school district representative, within 10 calendar days after a parent/guardian requests modifications, must either (1)

-accept the parent/guardian request, revise the Assessment Planning form, and provide the parent/guardian with the updated written Assessment Plan explaining that additional evaluation information will be obtained or (2) deny the parent/guardian request and provide the parent/guardian with written notification that the school will not conduct the additional requested assessment(s) and the basis for this decision.
+If the parent/guardian disagrees with the proposed Assessment Plan, the local school district representative, within 10 calendar days after a parent/guardian requests modifications, must either (1) accept the parent/guardian request, revise the Assessment Plan form, and provide the parent/guardian with the updated written Assessment Plan explaining that additional or different evaluation information will be obtained or (2) deny the parent/guardian request and provide the parent/guardian with written notification that the school will not revise the assessment plan and the basis for this decision.

-If the parent/guardian does not consent to the proposed evaluation or reevaluation after the necessary attempts to obtain consent have been made, the school must immediately contact the Law Department at (773) 553-1700 to determine if a due process hearing will be requested by CPS.
+If the parent/guardian does not consent to the proposed evaluation or reevaluation after the necessary attempts to obtain consent have been made, consultation with the ODLSS District Representative is recommended.
 If the parent/guardian does not return the consent form to a proposed reevaluation, after the necessary attempts to obtain consent have been made, the IEP team can move forward by conducting a review of records.

 NOTE: For reevaluations, written consent must be obtained, OR three attempts must be made to obtain written consent, including a third attempt via certified mail in order to finalize the CAP document.
 Each attempt must be logged as an SSM Event.
 Prior to making the third attempt, contact the parent/guardian (or student if they are over 18 years old) and inform them that without consent to evaluate, the team will only be able to proceed with a records review.
-The third attempt to obtain consent must be made at least 10 days after the second attempt was made.
+The third attempt to obtain consent must be made at least 10 calendar days after the second attempt was made.